The Cocker Spaniel Club

 For persons who have been approved by the Kennel Club to award Challenge Certificates in the breed and completed their first appointment.

-For persons who fulfil all the requirements of the A3 list, who have been assessed in accordance with Kennel Club requirements and approved by The Kennel Club for inclusion on the A2 List and have the support of The Cocker Spaniel Club.
+For persons who fulfil all the requirements of the A3 list, who have been assessed in accordance with Kennel Club requirements and approved by the RKC for inclusion on their A2 List and have the support of The Cocker Spaniel Club.

 A3 LIST (BREED SPECIALIST)